Subprocessors List & Management Policy

 We use the following subprocessors for all Synap Users - including End-Users (e.g. Students/Candidates) as well as Admin Users.

 - Sendgrid (US) - Owned and operated by Twilio, Sendgrid is a leading provider of email delivery services.
-We use Sendgrid to send automated emails from the Synap platform (including but not limited to, password resets requests, welcome emails and other notification-related emails).
+We use Sendgrid to send automated emails from the Synap platform (e.g. password resets requests, welcome emails and other notification-related emails).
 Info.

 For Admin users of a Synap Service, we use additional subprocessors so that we can provide you with appropriate support and other services.

 - Intercom (US) - A web-based chat and customer support provider

 - Vitally (US) - A CRM tool that allows our team to administer training, onboarding and general support to our Customers (e.g. admin users of the Synap platform)

 - Segment (US, with EU data center) - A customer data infrastructure tool that helps us to keep our customer data in sync and secure across different tools that we use

 - Calendly (US) - A meeting-booking tool that helps our team to easily schedule meetings with our customers for training, support and account management purposes

 - Stripe (US) - Payment processor used to process Credit/Debit card payments for Synap Customers